WHAT WE PROVIDE

 Thursdays & Saturdays, 9:30am - 2pm

-During this pandemic we are bringing carts of food to those waiting outside.
-Ordinarily, first-time visitors need to complete a Self-Declaration of Income form but that requirement has been waived.
+During this pandemic, we are bringing carts of food to those waiting outside.
 Questions?
-Call 434-845-8468 during office hours, or email: email@example.com.
+Call 434-845-8468 during office hours, or email: firstname.lastname@example.org.

 WILL YOU MAKE IT YOUR MISSION TO HELP US WITH OURS?